dharmvir7055/PracticeLINQ/README.md

-Repo for linq quick refrence
+Repo for LINQ quick refrences